 Azul Paradise grants you access to tranquil vistas, a yoga studio to unwind, extended stretches of private beach, a nearby lake and impeccable service.
 All the reception staff are perfectly bilingual, and the dining room is a feast for the eyes overlooking the Caribbean Sea, further sweetened by the tantalising cocktail creations whipped up by their award-winning in-house bartender.

 It had always been a dream of mine to lodge at a resort with over-water bungalows, and finally a wish fulfilled.
 All Azul’s Deluxe bungalow packages include a glass floor for coral reef viewing, private bathrooms, king size beds, eco-friendly water and electrical sources and of course, Wi-Fi, cause insta-bragging is practically a must when you stay here.
-There is one great risk involved with booking a stay at Azul Paradise however, and that is the fact that you might never want to go home.
+There is however one great risk involved with booking a stay at Azul Paradise: you might never want to go home.
 Book the start of your love affair here.